Symmetric Rank-$k$ Methods: Symmetric Rank- Updates

-The term $(1-k/d)$ before $\tau_\mA(\mG)$ reveals the advantage of block-type update in \srk~methods, since the larger $k$ leads to the faster decay of $\tau_{\A}(\cdot)$.
-As a comparison, the results of randomized or greedy SR1 updates~\cite{lin2021greedy} only match the special case of Theorem \ref{thm:matrix} when $k=1$.
+\end{proof} Theorem \ref{thm:matrix} reveals the advantage of the \srk~update, i.e., we can achieve faster convergence with respect to $\tau_{\A}(\cdot)$ by increasing the block size $k$.
+As a comparison, the results of ordinary randomized or greedy SR1 updates~\citep{lin2021greedy} are exactly the special case of Theorem~\ref{thm:matrix} when $k=1$.